Go Back

 Japanese rice_instruction-1

-• Soak the rinsed rice in water (as specified in the recipe) in a pot for at least 30 minutes.
+• Soak the rinsed rice in water (as specified in the ingredient list) in a pot for at least 30 minutes.

 Japanese rice_instruction-2